mwickert/scikit-dsp-comm/README.md

 This package is a collection of functions and classes to support signal processing and communications theory teaching and research.
 The foundation for this package is `scipy.signal`.
 The code in particular currently runs under Python `2.7x` and `3.6x`.

-We are striving for improved documentation, with examples.
-Minor bugs are being fixed.
-New features are planned, in particular a `GPS_helper` module and additions to the `synchronization` module.
-There is also a desire to improve the `fec_conv` to move develop rate 1/3 codes and the use of compiled code to improve performance

 The real-time audio DSP capabilities of `pyaudio_helper` allow for two channel algorithm development with real-time user control enabled by the `ipywidgets` when running in the Jupyter notebook.

-Finally, there is a strong desire to utilize the real-time DSP capabilities of `pyaudio_helper` to allow real-time streaming of complex baseband (IQ) signals from `rtlsdr_helper` through demodulation algorithms and out through the Pyaudio interface.
+Finally, we now can utilize the real-time DSP capabilities of `pyaudio_helper` to work in combination with streaming of I/Q samples using new functions `rtlsdr_helper`.
+This allows in particular demodulation of radio signals and downsampling to baseband analog signals for streaming playback of say an FM broadcast station.
+This new capability is featured as a short *article* at the end of this readme file.

 **There are presently ten modules that make up scikit-dsp-comm:**